 The opposite of the left is right edge alignment.
 This type is inappropriate for longer content.
 As a result, this alignment is best used for some shorter texts on the posters, flyers, and contact information on the backside of the business cards.

 Compared to left orientation, the elements placed on the right are usually more unnoticeable by the passer-by.
-So have this in mind when you’re arranging different design components to this edge.
+So have this in mind when arranging different design components to this edge.

 • Top Alignment

 In this case, we put design elements to the top of the canvas or page.
 A perfect example of this kind of alignment is a website navigational menu.

 In print media, this type is applied to the headers of the memorandum.

 Like the top alignment, this kind is helpful when making websites and apps.
 That’s where you store navigation or different pieces of information that are unsuitable for the main menu.

 This type of alignment sets different design parts to the middle of the design area, whether a canvas, page or layer.
 Center alignment is inappropriate for longer texts because it affects readability.

 There are two subtypes of central alignment: